Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 The new setting is on `Products.CMFPlone.interfaces.controlpanel.INavigationSchema.displayed_types`, and it works the other way around.

 Instead of blacklisting content types, it whitelists them.
-If you do not want your content type to show, there is nothing to do.
+If you don't want your content type to show, there is nothing to do.

 ### `typesLinkToFolderContentsInFC`